SarahKay99/HME-1/README.md

 ## CONTRIBUTING
 If you want to contribute to VME, you can follow the UAV format.
 Upload, Annotate, Verify.

-Right now, the dataset's UAV platform is in development.
-There are no tangible ways to contribute data yet, but you can prepare to contribute.
-To get in early, focus on gathering any visual mathematical data you have access to and photographinh it.
+Right now, the dataset's [UAV platform](https://dataunion.app/), DataUnion, is in development.
+So there are no tangible ways to contribute data yet, but you can prepare to contribute.
+To get in early, focus on gathering any visual mathematical data you have access to and photographing it.

 VME data can be found anywhere, but the most common places are: